AoMedium/keyboard-stats/README.md

-# Chart.js Tech Demo
+# Keyboard Stats (Chart.js Demo)
-Ou-An Chuang (ochu761) - April 2023
+AoMedium - April 2023

 ## Introduction
 This tech demo will run you through the basics of using Chart.js for React.